pazcm/cook-book/README.md

 ### Content / Media
 The images and some content was extracted around the web, from different pages such us https://www.tasteatlas.com/ for testing/studying purpose, no for production or comercial uses.

+### Acknowledgements
+Thanks to my Mentor for the feedback and help during the development and many Thanks too to the Tutor support from Code Institute for their help with several issues.

 #### Note:
 There was some changes/variations from the initial wireframes, such as the placement of the Logo or the kind of Filter election which was modified for a better user experience.
+I'm using a virtual environment and keeping my dependencies isolated, rather than installing to the system Python.

-### Acknowledgements
+### cook-book upgrade 0.1
-Thanks to my Mentor for the feedback and help during the development and many Thanks too to the Tutor support from Code Institute for their help with several issues.
+The main reason to upgrade this project was because I decided to move it to 'vercel' (since 'heroku' stop giving free hosting,...) and
+I had to deal with upper Python versions.
+Moreover, the cluster in MongoDB Atlas was disable, so I created a new MongoDB database for this project.
+.
+.
+.